Living with dogs during the Covid-19 pandemic

 Can someone walk my dog for me if I can't, e.g. if I am self-isolating or if I’m a key worker?

-I am currently on my own, who can I look for help with my dog at this time?
+I am currently on my own.
+Who can I look for help with my dog at this time?

-Is it safe to take my dog to the vets?
+Can I take my dog to the vets?

 How can I get help with training my dog during coronavirus?